gmarcon83/mq-mqi-nodejs/README.md

 # You probably shouldn't be using this fork!

 This fork is suposed to be exactly the same as the original but with the MQ Redist for linux already included.
-So no post install script and will work only on linux.
+So no post install script to download the redist, but will work only on linux.

 Bellow is the original README.md